-A typical cloud storage system includes two parties: Cloud Storage Servers (CSSes) and clients.
+A typical cloud storage system includes two parties: cloud storage servers and clients.
 The clients are limited in storage but have a large amount of data to be stored.
-On the contrary, the CSSes have a huge amount of storage space and are providing storage services in a pay-as-you-go manner.
-The CSSes are maintained by a cloud service provider (CSP), such as Amazon or google.
+On the contrary, the cloud storage servers have a huge amount of storage space and are providing storage services in a pay-as-you-go manner.
+The cloud storage servers are maintained by a cloud service provider (CSP), such as Amazon or google.
 The clients will divide the data files into blocks.
-After putting data files to the CSSes, the clients will delete the local copies and only keep a small amount of meta data.
+After putting data files to the cloud storage servers, the clients will delete the local copies and only keep a small amount of meta data.
 In addition, The storage service is not static.
-The clients will perform block-level update operations, such as modify a block, insert a block or delete a block.
+The clients will perform blocklevel update operations, such as modify a block, insert a block or delete a block.

 As a third party, the CSP cannot be completely trusted.
-We define the following semi-trust model: In normal cases, the

-CSP will perform operations correctly, and will not deliberately delete or modify clients' data.
+We define the following semi-trust model: In normal cases, the CSP will perform operations correctly, and will not deliberately delete or modify clients' data.
 But because of management errors, Byzantine failures and external intrusions, the CSP may lose or corrupt the hosted data inadvertently.
-When these errors happen, the CSP may try to save its reputation by hiding the truth of data loss.
+When these errors happen, the CSP will try to save its reputation by hiding the truth of data loss.

-In this paper, we propose a new dynamic version of PoR scheme.
+In this paper, we fix the efficient problem in the existing dynamic PoR scheme, and propose a new dynamic version of PoR scheme.
 Our scheme can detect file corruptions with high probability even if the CSP tries to hide them.
 Moreover, our scheme is able to support dynamic updates while keeps the same detection probability of file corruption.

-To simplify our discussion, we logically treat the CSSes as one entity, called the server and the clients as the other entity, called the client.
+To simplify our discussion, we logically treat the cloud storage servers as one entity, called the server and the clients as the other entity, called the client.